Alan Geiss

 Experience Archive

-A collection of experiences that everyone should know about
+A collection of experiences that show what everyone can learn from Japan.

 What if career advice felt like a night out instead of a lecture?
 We staged a guest talk as a DJ set, then kept the momentum going with a live Q&A and applications for 1-1 mentoring, drawing a record number of attendees.